ettolrahc97/Gamezone-Retail-Project/README.md

 - Other regions (EMEA, APAC, LATAM) follow the same pattern, indicating the revenue spike and dip was not localized, but a global trend.
 Regional insights highlight market shifts and can guide decisions for regional promotions, inventory planning, and marketing focus.
 ![](https://github.com/ettolrahc97/Gamezone-Retail-Project/blob/b71c0e3332694291992ae93f8c0a0674f5ee75ee/Region.png)
-Below is the overall sales performance page from the Tableau dashboard.
-The entire interactive dashboard can be downloaded [here](https://public.tableau.com/views/GameZoneRetailProject/ProductInsights?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)
+Below is the product insights page from the Tableau dashboard.
+The entire interactive dashboard can be downloaded [here](https://public.tableau.com/views/GameZoneRetailProject/ProductInsights?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).

 ## Recommendations: